Generation and Simplicity in the Airplane Rearrangement Group: Limit spaces and rearrangements

 Essentially, a \textbf{replacement system} consists of a \textbf{base graph} $\Gamma$ colored by the set of colors $Col$, along with a \textbf{replacement graph} $R_c$ for each color $c \in Col$.
 Figure \ref{fig_replacement_A} depicts the so called Airplane replacement system, denoted by $\mathcal{A}$.
 We can expand the base graph $\Gamma$ by replacing one of its edges $e$ with the replacement graph $R_c$ indexed by the color $c$ of $e$, as exemplified in Figure \ref{fig_exp_A}.
 The graph resulting from this process of replacing one edge with the appropriate replacement graph is called a \textbf{simple expansion}.
 Simple expansions can be repeated any finite amount of times, which generate the so-called \textbf{expansions} of the replacement system, such as the one in Figure \ref{fig_exp_A_generic}.

+Note that each edge of an expansion corresponds to the unique finite sequence of edges ``converging'' from the base graph.
+As an example, consider the leftmost edge of Figure \ref{fig_exp_A_generic}.
+In order to identify this edge, one must first restrict their attention to the leftmost blue edge $e_0$ of the base graph; then one expands this edge with the blue replacement graph and restrict their attention to the leftmost edge $e_1$ that has thus been generated; finally, one expands this edge and consider the leftmost edge $e_2$ generated by the last expansion, which is precisely the edge that we were looking for.
+In this sense, we say that the leftmost edge of Figure \ref{fig_exp_A_generic} corresponds to the sequence $e_0 e_1 e_2$.
+For more precise definitions we refer the reader to Section 1.1 of \cite{belk2016rearrangement}.

 Consider the \textbf{full expansion sequence}, which is the sequence of graphs obtained by replacing, at each step, every edge with the appropriate replacement graph, starting from the base graph.
 Figure \ref{fig_fullexp_A} shows the first graphs (except for the base graph) of the full expansion sequence for the Airplane replacement system $\mathcal{A}$.
-If a replacement system satisfies certain simple properties (which $\mathcal{A}$ satisfy), then we can define the \textbf{limit space} of the replacement system, which is essentially the limit of the full expansion sequence.
-It is then easy to understand that the Airplane limit space is the space depicted in Figure \ref{fig_A_limit_space}.
+If a replacement system satisfies certain simple properties (which $\mathcal{A}$ satisfy), then we can define the \textbf{limit space}, which is essentially the limit of the full expansion sequence of the replacement system (Definition 1.8 and Proposition 1.9 of \cite{belk2016rearrangement}).
+Keeping in mind that finite sequences of edges correspond to edges of expansions, the limit space should be thought of as the set of infinite sequences of edges modulo an equivalence relation that ``glues'' certain sequences together.
+For example, if one expands the top red edge of the base graph and then keeps expanding (infinitely many times) the leftmost red edge, or if one expands the left blue edge of the base graph and then keeps expanding the rightmost blue edge, then one has found the same point with two distinct sequences, which must then be glued together; intuitively, this point corresponds to the second vertex of the base graph, from the left.
+Again, for more details we refer to Definitions 1.6 and 1.7 of \cite{belk2016rearrangement}.
+In particular, the the Airplane limit space is the space depicted in Figure \ref{fig_A_limit_space}.
+By Proposition 9 of \cite{belk2016rearrangement}, this is a compact and metrizable topological space.

+It is worth mentioning that our Airplane limit space (and limit spaces of replacement systems in general) is a \textit{topological space}, whereas the Airplane Julia set is a fractal embedded in the euclidean plane.
+This Julia set is only one of the infinitely many quadratic Julia sets corresponding to the complex functions $f(z) = z^2 - p$ for $p$ belonging to the same interior component of the Mandelbrot set as $p = 1.755$, and these are all homeomorphic as topological spaces, although they are different as Julia sets and have different metric properties.
+Here we will only be treating the Airplane fractal as a topological space.